 How it works

 4% hydroquinone is a topical skin bleaching agent that helps to treat hyperpigmented skin by interfering with melanin synthesis.
 Melanin is a type of complex pigment that produces pigmentation or darkening in the skin, hair, and eyes.
 Hydroquinone inhibits melanin production in two ways.
 It inhibits tyrosinase (the enzyme involved in converting tyrosine to melanin) reversibly and then selectively damages melanosomes and melanocytes.
 These two actions of topical hydroquinone prevent the production of new melanin on an applied portion of the skin.
-Hence, decreased melanin leads to the skin lightens over time.
+Hence, decreased melanin leads to skin lightening over time.

-4% hydroquinone is a topical agent should be applied to affected areas and rubbed in well twice daily; morning and before bedtime, or as directed by your healthcare practitioner.
+4% hydroquinone is a topical agent that should be applied to affected areas and rubbed in well twice daily; morning and before bedtime, or as directed by your healthcare practitioner.
 According to the American Osteopathic College of Dermatology (AOCD), there is noticeable improvement after using the product for about four weeks.
 If there is no improvement noticed after 8 weeks of treatment, discontinue the product.

 Method of application

 Before treatment with Hydroquinone 4% cream is commenced, test for skin sensitivity by applying the cream to a small portion of unbroken skin affected with melasma.
 Observe for redness, itching, blisters, and inflammation if none of these occurs after 24 hours, treatment can begin.

 - Wash your face with lukewarm water and soap and dry thoroughly.
 Apply a thin film of the cream on your face and rub it into the skin properly.

 - Apply only to the affected areas and avoid applying to the normal skin.
 Make sure not to apply near the eyes, mouth, or mucous membranes.